apache/skywalking/docs/en/guides/backend-profile.md

 acc(right)->com(right)->fin->e
 ```
 Copy code and paste it into this [link](http://flowchart.js.org/) to generate flow chart.
-- **Supplier**: Generate multiple top-level empty tree nodes in preparation for the following steps.
+- **Supplier**: Generate multiple top-level empty trees for preparation of the following steps.
-- **Accumulator**: Add each data to the tree.
+- **Accumulator**: Add every thread dump into the generated trees.
-    1. Traverse each layer in the stack, add related child nodes and add nodes when the node does not exist.
+    1. Merge the thread dump when the code signature and stack depth are equal.
-    2. Save the dump time and sequence in the current stack to this node.
+    2. Keep the dump sequences and timestamps in each nodes from the source.
-- **Combine**: Combine all tree structures generated in the first step into one.
+- **Combiner**: Combine all trees structures into one by using the rules as same as `Accumulator`.
-- **Finisher**: Calculate relevant statistics and generate GraphQL data.
+- **Finisher**: Calculate relevant statistics and generate response.
     1. Convert to a GraphQL data structure, and put all nodes merged in the Combiner into a list for subsequent calculations.
-    2. Calculate each node's duration in parallel: sort all the snapshots in the node according to sequence, and summarize them according to each time pane.
+    2. Calculate each node's duration in parallel.
+For each node, sort the sequences, if there are two continuous sequences, the duration should add the duration of these two seq's timestamp.
-    3. Calculate the execution time of children of each node in parallel: the duration of the current node minus the time consumed by all children.
+    3. Calculate each node execution in parallel.
+For each node, the duration of the current node should minus the time consumed by all children.